- Introduction to the Cardiac Catheterization Procedure

 Call Your Doctor

 Cardiac catheterizations give detailed information about your heart and blood vessels that other tests cannot find.
 Although there are some risks, this test has its benefits.
 It is important to know what to expect when you’re having a heart cath.
-You should consider the risks involved when deciding whether to have a heart cath.
+You should consider the risks involved for you when deciding whether to have a heart cath.
 It is also beneficial to know what happens during this procedure to help relieve your worries about the procedure.
-Make sure to talk to your doctor about catheterization if you have any questions or worries.
+Make sure to talk to your doctor before your catheterization if you have any questions or worries.